godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Skills/Criminal/Sneak.md

 >> [!info|text-Center clear]+ Legendary Perk: One With Shadows
 >> *When you become a Legend in `=this.file.name`, if you have aptitude in it, you gain the following benefits.*
 >>
->> You can become [[Invisible]] as long as you are in total darkness.
+>> You can become [[Invisible]] as long as you are in total darkness (this invisibility ends if you leave the darkness or light is cast on you.)
 Additionally, if you kill an enemy with an attack that deals Sneak Attack damage, you become [[Invisible]] for one minute.